wjakob/nanobind/docs/api_extra.rst

    .. cpp:function:: size_t itemsize() const

       Return the size of a single array element in bytes.
-The returned value is rounded to the next full byte in case of bit-level representations (query :cpp:member:`dtype::bits` for bit-level granularity).
+The returned value is rounded up to the next full byte in case of bit-level representations (query :cpp:member:`dtype::bits` for bit-level granularity).

    .. cpp:function:: size_t nbytes() const

       Return the size of the entire array bytes.
-The returned value is rounded to the next full byte in case of bit-level representations.
+The returned value is rounded up to the next full byte in case of bit-level representations.

    .. cpp:function:: size_t shape(size_t i) const